samrato/samrato/README.md

 - 🤝 I’m looking for help with **Jumbo app**

-- 👨‍💻 All of my projects are available at [willingtonjuma.netlify.app](willingtonjuma.netlify.app)
+- 👨‍💻 All of my projects are available at https://github.com/samrato

 - 💬 Ask me about **Python**